neo4j-devtools/relate/documentation/RFCs/relate-extensions/relate-extensions.rfc.md

 - @relate Issue: (leave this empty)

 # Summary
-Allow first and third party developers to extend the `@relate` stack with additional functionality in two primary ways; `STATIC` and/or `APPLICATION` extensions.
+Allow first and third party developers to extend the `@relate` stack with additional functionality in two primary ways; `STATIC` and `APPLICATION` extensions, as well as through "event hooks" emitted in various parts of the application.

+## Extensions
+Adds new functionality to one of more packages by:
-- `STATIC` extensions refer to adding static html bundles (i.e. "graph apps") to the web server application.
+- `STATIC` extensions: Adding static html bundles (i.e. "graph apps") to the web server application.
-- `APPLICATION` extensions refer to injecting [@nestjs](https://docs.nestjs.com/) modules to any of our supported application extension points:
+- `APPLICATION` extensions: Injecting [@nestjs](https://docs.nestjs.com/) modules to any of our supported application extension points:
     - `SYSTEM`: Shared across all packages
     - `CLI`: Only for CLI app
     - `WEB`: Only for Web app
     - `ELECTRON`: Only for Electron app

+## Event Hooks
+Allows reacting to events within the application and modify values being processed.

 # Basic example
 ## STATIC extensions
-Static extensions simply need to be a directory containing at least an `index.html` file.
+Static extensions simply need to be a directory containing at least an `index.html` file as well as a `package.json file` containing `name`, `version`, and `main` properties.

 Static extensions are installed under:
 ```sh